 Fax: (401) 841-6960

-Commander Geoff Gorman graduated from Annawan High School in 1988 and two weeks later enlisted in the Navy.
+Commander Geoff Gorman enlisted in the Navy in 1988.
 After several years of honorable service, then HT1 Gorman was selected for the legacy Seaman to Admiral Program and was commissioned an Ensign after graduation from Officer’s Candidate School in Pensacola, Florida in 1997.

 Ensign Gorman reported to Surface Warfare School immediately after OCS and subsequently reported to his first sea billet as an Officer on the USS Ingraham (FFG-61).
 While onboard the Ingraham, ENS Gorman filled the positions of First LT and Anti-Submarine Warfare Officer and completed his Surface Warfare Officer qualifications.
 In 1999, Lieutenant (jg) Gorman reported to the USS Duluth (LDP-7) as the Main Propulsion Assistant.
 While on Duluth, LTjg Gorman qualified as a Steam Engineering Officer of the Watch, completed a combat deployment to the Persian Gulf and was directly involved in security support for the USS Cole after it was attacked in Aden, Yemen.